Site icon Scripbox

 Early Stage Funding

-Here the money is put into a company to help it get started and start making products or giving services.
+Here, the money is invested in a company to help it get started and begin producing products or offering services.

 There are three different kinds of early-stage funding: